jadeforrest/blog/content/posts/2023-01-11--engineering-levels/index.md

 There are some caveats here.
 We haven’t always had this system, so it will take some time for it to evolve to that point.
 When we promote people, we’ll move them to the standard pay for their level.

 We also provide equity at a [standard amount per level](/implementing-pay-equity/).
 We use a system called the [implied value method](https://darylll.medium.com/how-to-measure-option-grants-implied-value-method-bbca1a05add7), which ensures that employees not only get a standard amount, but that we correct for prior mistakes in equity grants.
-This is to ensure our employees get treated fairly so that people who are better negotiators don’t get paid more than people that are more impactful.
+This is to ensure our employees get treated fairly so that people who are better negotiators don’t get paid more than people that have more impact.
 Note that people who join a company earlier will get more equity in the company.
 They incur more risk by joining a less mature company, so the equity is valued less, and they get more of it.
 As we get additional rounds of funding, we offer less equity to new employees, because it’s worth more and it’s lower risk.
 But we also strive to ensure that equity becomes a more regular part of your compensation.

 To set compensation, we use [XXX] to benchmark our salary rates.
 And we target the XX% rate for the market. [also include something on whether you use [geo-based compensation or not](/compensation-and-equity/)]